rpeszek/my-blogs/posts/2022-01-10-ts-types-part3.md

 * subtyping adds significant complexity and lowers type safety
 * ad-hoc semantic narrowing around JS operators partially recovers safety, but is complex by itself and scope limited

-Languages with simpler and stronger type systems are not a superset of JS syntax.
+Languages with simpler and more reliable type systems are not a superset of JS syntax.

 We have observed some new compilation issues and irregularities.
 To summarize these:

-* subtyping with literal strings appears to cause unsafe widening issues
+* literal strings cause unsafe widening issues
 * unexpected widening of literal object property types
-* surprising
+* inconsistent widening of function arguments
+* incorrect handling of variance
-* `===` rejects the `&` overlap of intersection types
+* `===` rejects the `&` overlap of intersection types, while claiming the opposite in the error message

 Introduced tools